 10. San Diego, CA to Seattle, WA

-While this trip doesn’t perfectly encapsulate the northern and southern extremes of the west coast, it does give you the chance to see some fantastic things along the way.
+While this trip doesn’t perfectly encapsulate the northern and southern extremes of the West Coast, it does give you a chance to see some fantastic things along the way.

-On the other end, you can use your time in Seattle to visit the Space Needle (you can even stay in the Mediterranean Inn, which is just nearby!), see the Great Wheel, or simply take in the indescribable ambiance of the Pacific Northwest.
+Alternatively, you can use your time in Seattle to visit the Space Needle (you can even stay in the Mediterranean Inn, which is just nearby!), see the Great Wheel, or take in the indescribable ambiance of the Pacific Northwest.

-In any case, you’ll have lots of opportunities to see wonderful sights and have father-son bonding time throughout California, Oregon, and Washington State.
+In any case, you’ll have lots of opportunities to see beautiful sights and have father-son bonding time throughout California, Oregon, and Washington State.